anirudh-munipalli/ZindaCSS/README.md

 You can group classes together.
 If many elements have the same style, you can simply use `<zindagroup>` for adding styles accross many elements.

+## What's new
+In the new version update, we have added a new color - orange.

+Also, dependencies have been updated to the latest version.

 ## Documentation

 The link to the documentation: https://anirudh-munipalli.github.io/zindacss-documentation/